LudicMindStudio/RoadAheadTeamVault/DolphinBay/Dolphin Bay Npc Profiles.md

 *Todo: Make a page for each of these NPCs*

 **[[Experienced Guild Member]]**
-Tries to help Lakshmi.
-Energetic.
-Quick tips guy
 - [ ] Description
 - [ ] Drawing
 - [ ] Dialogue

 **[[Stranded Visitor (Felix)]]**
-Came to visit a friend in dolphin bay. now has to return but is afraid of the fog.
 - [ ] Description
 - [ ] Drawing
 - [ ] Dialogue